zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 ![Enable Service Account 2](../assets/posts/vertex/GCP_Service1.png)

 This service account will need to have the roles of:
-`Vertex AI Custom Code Service Agent`, `Vertex AI Service Agent` and `Secret Manager Admin` (for some reason the `Secret Manager Secret Accessor` role is not enough here).
+`Vertex AI Custom Code Service Agent`, `Vertex AI Service Agent`, `Container Registry Service Agent` and `Secret Manager Admin` (for some reason the `Secret Manager Secret Accessor` role is not enough here).